 When your work from home experience is small, apply even to smaller jobs.
 Even if someone is looking for a temporary employee or a company wants to get a small $10 job done.

 You never know when these 10-dollar gigs might turn into 5-figure contracts.

 2. Be original

 Never ever use a copied template, email, or anything else.
 You might be applying to 2 very similar jobs but never ever use the same cover letter.
 Don’t be lazy!

 Every employer, including me, will always understand if you’re using a recycled message.

 You can use a template as a foundation of course, but make sure this is highly customized and relevant to the remote job you're applying for.

-Let’s be real – you’re not the “top professional” in the field.
-Heck, I’m not a top professional in the field.
+Let’s be real – you’re probably not the “top professional” in the field.

 Whether it’s working from home on an online job or becoming an entrepreneur, accept the fact that you might not really know much yet.
 That’s okay!